golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 ## What do you need

 To use Ray on Golem, you need to install the Ray framework and Ray on Golem cluster manager.
-For the time being, you also need to download Yagna - a Golem daemon facilitating communication with the Golem network.

 When you have the software installed, you need a cluster configuration yaml file.
 We provide an example yaml, which contains everything needed to start up a small, free cluster running on the Golem test network.